levan92/iagcwd/README.md

 By default you don't need to define any arguments in the `AdaptiveGamma` class.
 But you can adjust them if you want:

-- `thresh`: threshold to determin image is bright or dim (Default: 0.3)
+- `thresh`: threshold to determine if image is bright or dim (Default: 0.3)
 - `exp_in`: expected global average intensity (Default: 112)

 In the AGCWD algorithm, a weighting distribution function is used to smooth the primary histogram. $\alpha$ is an adjusted parameter that affects the smoothing, the smaller, the smoother the histogram.
 In IAGCWD, bright and dim images receive different treatments and their $\alpha$ values differs.
-See paper for more info.

 - `agcwd_alpha_bright`: As explained above (Default: 0.25)
 - `agcwd_alpha_dimmed`: As explained above (Default: 0.75)

+See paper for more info on the parameters.

 ## What's new in this fork?

 - reorganise folders to make it easier to integrate into other pipelines
 - "objectified" the original code
   - exposed adjustable parameters
   - commented away some unused lines

 ## TODO

 - interface for manual "parameter search"

 <br/>